Protocol and Practice of Persons Appearing in the Court of Judge Christopher Coury

 10. Motions for reconsideration are strongly discouraged unless there is something new that the court has not considered.
 If you just disagree with my ruling, you likely are better off to file an appeal.

-Any discovery or non-disclosure objection that is not asserted by the Trial Setting Conference deadline shall be deemed waived (except for disclosures occurring for the first time after the Trial Setting Conference deadline).
+11. Any discovery or non-disclosure objection that is not asserted by the Joint Pretrial Statement deadline shall be deemed waived (except for disclosures occurring for the first time after the Joint Pretrial Statement deadline).

-Discovery or Disclosure Disputes and/or Sanctions Family Court proceedings are civil proceedings.
-This division applies Rule 26(d), Arizona Rules of Civil Procedure to resolve discovery disputes.
+Discovery or Disclosure Disputes and/or Sanctions This division applies Rule 26(d), Arizona Rules of Civil Procedure to resolve discovery disputes in all of the following circumstances: (1) the parties have a discovery dispute that needs to be addressed; (2) one party seeks to compel another party to take some action; or (3) a party intends to seek sanctions against another party.
 Unless full briefing is allowed, the expedited procedures in Rule 26(d) of the Rules of CIVIL Procedure apply to all discovery disputes.

 Before submitting a discovery dispute, you are expected to meet and confer with the opposing party and to try to resolve your dispute in good faith.
 "Meet and confer" will require an actual conversation with the opposing party and not just an exchange of voice mails and emails.